-- Music Major, Emphasis in Music Performance
+- Music Major, Emphasis in Vocal Performance

 - Music Major, Emphasis in Piano Pedagogy

-Recognizing that the study of music is essential to the full realization of human creativity and expression, the music department creates challenging opportunities for students that advance musical excellence and foster lifelong musical engagement.
+Recognizing that the study of music is essential to the full realization of human creativity and expression, the Music Department creates challenging opportunities for students that advance musical excellence and foster lifelong musical engagement.

 Carthage music faculty members hold advanced degrees from some of the world’s most prestigious institutions.
 Faculty include some of the finest performer-teachers in the Milwaukee-Chicago urban corridor.
-Many perform or have performed with the Lyric Opera, Milwaukee Symphony Orchestra, Chicago Symphony Orchestra or Chicago Civic Orchestra.
+Many perform or have performed with the Lyric Opera, Milwaukee Symphony Orchestra, Chicago Symphony Orchestra, or Chicago Civic Orchestra.

 Learn from World-Class Performers

 Music students learn through personal interactions with faculty and guest musicians.
-Musicians who have visited Carthage include opera singers Nicole Cabell and Dean Peterson ’75; voice specialist Donald Miller; Steinway Artist Stephen Swedish; Lion King actor Tonoccus McClain; voice pedagogist Keith Bozeman; violinist Frank Almond; and composers Rollo Dilworth, Jonathan Newman, Frank Ticheli and Eric Whitacre, as well as the Aspen Ensemble, Fifth House Ensemble, Manhattan Brass, Ying Quartet and Zemlinsky Quartet.
+Musicians who have visited Carthage include opera singers Nicole Cabell and Dean Peterson ’75; voice specialist Donald Miller; Steinway Artist Stephen Swedish; “Lion King” actor Tonoccus McClain; voice pedagogist Keith Bozeman; violinist Frank Almond; and composers Rollo Dilworth, Jocelyn Hagen, Libby Larsen, Jonathan Newman, Alex Shaprio, Frank Ticheli, and Eric Whitacre, as well as the Aspen Ensemble, Fifth House Ensemble, Manhattan Brass, Ying Quartet and Zemlinsky Quartet.

 Easy access to world-class performances in Milwaukee and Chicago further extend the Carthage learning experience.
-Touring opportunities include the Midwestern states, Japan, South America and Europe.
+Touring opportunities include the Midwestern states, Japan, South America, and Europe.